-What This Movie Taught Me about Network Marketing: Tips for Success
+What The Movie Shawshank Redemption Taught Me about Network Marketing: Tips for MLM Success

 Shawshank Redemption is my favorite movie of all time.

 I watch it every year and it always brings a few tears to my eyes, but the story relates a lot to how to become successful in network marketing.
 How does this film relate to MLM?

 Andy Dufresne, played by Tim Robbins, is sent to prison in 1947.

 I won’t ruin the movie for you, so I will tell you just the things that matter.